Q42/Q42Stats.Android/README.md

 Catch Throwable; not Exception.
 Since Throwabl is the superclass of Exception, this will make the lib more resilient to crashes.

+For accessibility properties we want to track but could not find a property for, see [Documentation.md](Documentation.md)

 ### Setup

 1. Get the API key